cryptobuks1/checkonchain/research_articles/rough_consensus/ep2_triple_entry_accounting.md

     - Distributed PoW as energy buyer of last resort
     - PoW is likely to be a single chain due to the physical expense

+### Proof of Stake
 PoS is often touted as the main alternative to PoW requiring commitment of capital stake rather than electricity and specialised equipment.
 How does PoS achieve consensus and how do its ledger assurances compare to PoW?

+    - PoS is equally wasteful as PoW (Marginal Cost = Marginal Revenue)
+        - Auctioning off a briefcase of money, bid will be just under value
     - Ethereum and Tezos as competitors for pure PoS
     - Tezos is live, Ethereum 2.0 still underway
-    - Rotation of validator pool
+    - Risks of DeFi and lending as equivalent to rented hash-rate

-Hybrid consensus mechanisms
+### Hybrid consensus mechanisms

     - Decred and Dash are the main examples of Hybridised PoW/PoS consensus each with their own trade-offs and design ethos.
     - Decred as the most elegant implementation of Hybrid PoW/PoS
-    - Advantages and limitations of PoW, PoS and Hybrid consensus systems
+    - Advantages and limitations of PoW, PoS and how Hybrid consensus resolves
+        - Miner centralisation
+        - Governance potential

 ![Permabulls Table](images/ep2_01.jpg)